 Grandparents might also be able to secure legal rights pertaining to their grandchildren under the Divorce Act.
 This act applies in cases where the parents of the children have either divorced or are in the process of doing so.

 During the course of divorce proceedings, grandparents have the opportunity to seek rights related to the minor children.
 They could petition for parenting-time and decision-making responsibilities, or they could request a contact order that allows them to have direct communication with the children.

 The best interest of the child is the governing factor when a judge considers a request from a grandparent under the Divorce Act.
 In addition to making this determination based on what is most beneficial for the children, the court will also consider if a grandparent could have contact with the child while one of the parents maintains custody.
 Though, this is less likely to be an option if the relationship between the grandparents and parents is strained.
-A grandparents’ rights lawyer in Ottawa could help make a case that contact with the grandparents is in the best interest of the child.
+A grandparents’ rights lawyer in Ottawa, such as Paul Riley, could help make a case that contact with the grandparents is in the best interest of the child.